sh1boot/sh1boot.github.io/_posts/2024-06-01-pixel-art-scaling.md

-Another challenge of larger interpolation kernels is that to properly smooth the diagonals without bumpy edges they can't preserve original pixel values at the points at the integer offsets, where they don't need interpolation.
+Another challenge of larger interpolation kernels is that to properly smooth the diagonals without bumpy edges they can't preserve original pixel values at the points at the integer offsets (where there shouldn't be any interpolation).
 When this happens the image can become washed out.

 It's possible to compensate for this washing-out by choosing one of the